TERTIARY

 Please print and complete the forms, and email them to office@topec.co.nz

-NZ Certificate in Outdoor Leadership (Level 4)
+NZ Certificate in Outdoor Leadership with Strands (Level 4)

 Developing and refining your skills as a leader in the outdoors and building on your technical skills in your selected pursuit: abseiling, bushwalking, rock climbing, high ropes, sea kayaking or white water kayaking.